Early Childhood Education

 If you want to work with children in group care situations such as daycare centres, family child care, pre-schools or out of school care programs, you will require successful completion of a training program in order to qualify for a "Licence to Practice in B.C."
 We can give you that training!

 Completion of a program in Early Childhood Education from this institution is the first step in becoming a Certified Early Childhood Educator in British Columbia.
-For information on additional requirements, please see the Ministry of Children & Family Development web page at http://www.mcf.gov.bc.ca/childcare/ece/.
-The ECE Registry can be contacted
+For information on additional requirements, please see ECE training information on the BC government's website.
+The ECE Registry can be contacted Toll Free through the Child Care Call Centre 1-888-338-6622 or directly at (250) 356-6285.

 We offer a cutting edge and provincially recognized diploma program, organized into four semesters.
 Our program looks at how children develop, our role as adults involved in their care, how to design programs and access community resources for quality care of children outside their home and providing care for children who require additional support.
 With the completion of a post-diploma Infant and Toddler practicum, students will also complete the Infant Toddler Certificate.